kumahq/kuma-website/docs/docs/0.5.0/policies/traffic-trace.md

 * `x-b3-sampled`
 * `x-b3-flags`

-Envoy's Zipkin tracer is also [compatible with Jaeger through Zipkin V1 HTTP API.](https://www.jaegertracing.io/docs/1.13/features/#backwards-compatibility-with-zipkin).
+As noted before, Envoy's Zipkin tracer is also [compatible with Jaeger through Zipkin V1 HTTP API.](https://www.jaegertracing.io/docs/1.13/features/#backwards-compatibility-with-zipkin).

 ::: warning
-You need to restart Kuma DP for tracing configuration to be applied.
-This limitation will be solved in the next versions of Kuma.
+On the current version of Kuma, because of a limitation of Envoy, every time we create, update or delete a `TrafficTrace` resource we need to restart the data plane proxies in order to successfully apply the tracing configuration.

+A fix has already been merged in Envoy and we are waiting for its new release (most likely v1.15) before we can update Kuma to remove this limitation.
 :::